Rotifer/tk/perl_tk/tk_lesson_001.md

 - Pass options to the widget creation call to set its properties ( __-text => 'Hello, world!'__)
 - Use a geometry manager method call to make the visible (__pack()__), options can be passed to configure exactly how the widget is displayed
 - Calls _MainLoop_ to bring up the window and start the Tk event loop
+- Write and register a special type of Perl function known as callback handlers to respond to events such as mouse moves, widget clicks and keyboard actions

 - This GUI is trivial but it demonstrates each of the steps outlined below.
 We can use greater range of widgets than the simple _Label_ and